Outdoor contact soles

 How often and how intensively should I hike?

-We have classified our products in terms of performance and functionality to suit 3 levels of mountaineering practice:
+We have classified our products in terms of performance and functionality to suit 3 levels of mountaineering experience:

 - Occasional: about ten hikes a year, lasting about 3 to 4 hours, less than 10km and less than 700m ascent.